Rio–Niterói Bridge: History

 Initially, the bridge was constructed by a consortium of Brazilian companies led by Camargo Correa SA (for the concrete works) and by Cleveland Bridge & Engineering Company and Redpath Dorman Long in association with Montreal Engenharia of Brazil (for the steel navigation spans).
 On January 26, 1971, President Emílio Garrastazu Médici signed a decree taking control of the consortium.

-The bridge opened on Monday, 4 March 1974, with the official name of President Costa e Silva Bridge.
+The bridge opened on 4 March 1974, on a Monday morning, with the official name of President Costa e Silva Bridge.
 "Rio-Niterói" started as a descriptive nickname that soon became better known than the official name.
 Today hardly anyone refers to it by its official name.

 In 2012 a bill was introduced to change its official name, President Costa e Silva Bridge - the second president of the Brazilian military dictatorship between 1964 and 1985 - to Herbert de Souza Bridge, which has annoyed the Brazilian military.

 Controversy

 Officially, 33 people died during the construction of the bridge.
 Unofficial estimates put the death toll in excess of 400.
 Some people suggested that workers were buried within the concrete, but engineer Bruno Contarini contested that by saying, "There wasn’t even concrete when one of the foundations toppled over during the load test and eight people died.
 If any bodies were not rescued, it’s because they disappeared in the bay, not because they were buried in concrete ."